 - Maintenance of vegetation, including fruit trees and shrubs, intended for consumption; and

 Water Waste Ordinance & Water Supply Shortage Plans

-Pasadena has been an early adopter of water conservation, with a City Council- approved water waste ordinance in place since 2009.
-To help the City adapt and respond to drought emergencies as needed, the ordinance lays out four levels of Water Supply Shortage Plans for Council consider and adopt.
-Depending on the severity of a drought emergency, each level provides additional restrictions to accompany the permanent water waste prohibitions.
+Pasadena has been an early adopter of water conservation, including a City Council-approved water waste ordinance in place since 2009.
+To help the City adapt and respond to water shortages as needed, the ordinance lays out four levels of the Water Supply Shortage Plan for Council consideration and adoption.
+Depending on the severity of a water shortage, each level provides additional restrictions to accompany the permanent water waste prohibitions.
 Summary chart below.
 Please note: Pasadena has been in a Level 2 Water Supply Shortage Plan effective Sep 2021.